- Node.js - What Makes the Server-Side Environment Popular

 9. Ease of Blockchain Integration

-Since the idea of Blockchain app development is attracting almost everyone in the industry, it can be a profitable decision to consider blockchain integration as a factor when considering Node.js vs Golang.
+Since the idea of Blockchain app development is attracting almost everyone in the industry, it can be a profitable decision to consider blockchain integration as a factor when considering Node.js vs Go.

 So, when talking about introducing Blockchain in an app project using Node.js, it seems easier to implement.
 However, the converse is true.
 That implies it is much easier to integrate Blockchain in an app solution with Go, provided it entails the application of an array and a map such that array holds the ordered hashes and maps contain the unordered hashes.

 So, as you can depict from what we have covered so far, there is no perfect language/tech stack that fits every project requirement.
 While Go is the optimal server-side environment for microservices and enterprise projects where you need to deal with high loads, Node.js is used by Node js development company an ideal choice to mitigate development challenges using the ready-made solutions and design a custom app in lower time.

 The choice between nodejs vs golang benchmark completely depends on what your app project requirements are, who your target audience is, and more.
-So, the right way to find the best server-side environment for your application development needs – Node.js vs Golang – is to consult with the best mobile app development company.
+So, the right way to find the best server-side environment for your application development needs – Node.js vs Golang – is to consult the best mobile app development company.
 With the help of a reputed mobile application development company, you can opt for high-quality mobile application development services in no time and achieve your goals without any hassle.